 I was skeptical about liking the dessert, personally not being a big fan of dark chocolate.
 However I was won over.
 The richness of the chocolate is offset by the tart raspberry and rose jam, with the flavours surprisingly working really well together.
 The black tea cremeux, although bitter at first, settles to leave you with a pleasant taste.
 The contrasting textures of the chocolate soil, the sponge and the namelaka leave you at sensory contentment.

 Our second plated dessert, was the ‘Wild Strawberry and Guava Cremeux’, the presentation of this dessert wasn’t impressive, with the monotone pink elements of the dessert layered onto a concave glass.
 The taste though, was incredible and more than made up for the poor presentation.
 The strawberry compote tasted fresh and accompanied the creamy guava cremeux well.
 The raspberry sponge while lacking a distinct flavour added a textural element, along with the crispy strawberry meringue that vanished as you bit into it.
 Who knew strawberry and guava complemented each other so well?

 We were full with our second plated dessert and decided to take home some other dessert options to try.

 The Moccha Supreme, although visually appealing was lackluster on the taste front.

-We also tried a Blueberry Danish from their baked goods section and the flaky pastry along with the tart blueberry preserve was really good.
+We also tried a Blueberry Danish from their baked goods section, the flaky pastry along with the tart blueberry preserve was really good.

-I am definitely visiting gain and will probably do a part 2 of this review.
+I am definitely going to visiting again and will probably add another section to this review

 Overall rating 4/5